Law Offices of Joy Lee Barnhart

 Having said that, as a practical matter, an individual who has steady employment and does not have any collections reported against him post-discharge can usually begin to reestablish credit three years after emerging from a bankruptcy.
 This time frame can vary depending on individual circumstances and the lending market.

 There are lenders who will lend to people almost immediately after the bankruptcy is discharged.
 Bear in mind that these lenders are dealing with what is regarded as a 'high risk' market.
-They charge interest rates commensurate with the perceived risk -- generally more than 20%.
+They charge interest rates commensurate with the perceived risk.

 Oddly enough home mortgage lenders tend to be the most likely to be willing to lend to someone who has a bankruptcy in their history.
 There is a very large market of home mortgage lenders who if you would otherwise meet their qualifications, will lend money for the purchase or refinancing of a residence three years or less after the bankruptcy is discharged.
 In fact I once attended a seminar in which the representative of the mortgage industry bluntly stated that his underwriters would rather lend to someone who had been through bankruptcy, than someone who had a history of late pays or collections.